 Just a 1 hour drive takes you to Dillard's Landing where you can rent kayaks or a raft and float the Buffalo River.
 Stop for picnics at sandy beaches, and a refreshing cool dip in the clear waters as you go.

 The lake is smooth and clean - perfect for all boating and water sports like water skiing, wake boarding, kneeboarding and tubing.
-We have a 24 foot pontoon that seats 11 available for you to rent along with this large tube, smaller tubes, and kneeboards.
-The marina is close by, and provides additional boating options.
+Tracy Ferry Marina is only 5 minutes' drive away and offers boat and jet ski rentals.

 Arkansas has 133 very impressive waterfalls within a 3 hour drive of Anedodi.
 The waterfalls of the Buffalo National River Region, America’s first National River have majestic settings, cascading from limestone and sandstone bluffs.
 The tallest, at 209 feet, Hemmed-in Hollow Falls, is also the tallest between the Appalachians and Rockies.
 There are 15 waterfalls which are within a 1 hour drive of Equani including some easy hikes to 80 footers, like Dewey Canyon Falls, and Bumpers Falls.